knative/specs/specs/eventing/control-plane.md

    failed event in a "failed delivery" event; this behavior is not (currently) standardized.

-   If delivery of the reply event fails with a retryable error, the delivery to the `deadLetterSink` SHOULD be retried up to `retry` times, following the `backoffPolicy` and `backoffDelay` parameters if specified.
+   If delivery of the dead-letter event fails with a retryable error, the delivery to the `deadLetterSink` SHOULD be retried up to `retry` times, following the `backoffPolicy` and `backoffDelay` parameters if specified.
    Alternatively, implementations MAY use an equivalent internal mechanism for delivery (for example, if the `ref` form of `deadLetterSink` points to a compatible implementation).

 ## Detailed Resources